ZoqueLabs/website/_drafts/seeking_seeker.md

 `tmux` is a _pocket multiplexer_, it is what prevents you from losing everything when the SSH goes down.
 Let's imagine tmux as several screens within a single connection: Seeker in one, tunnel in another, tests and logs in another.
 If the connection is broken, the session is still alive and you can reconnect.
 Here we use it to:

-- Panel 1: Prevent Seeker from dying if we lose the connection.
+- Panel 1: Running Seeker and Prevent it from dying if we lose the connection.
 - Panel 2: the HTTPS tunnel

 Basic commands we use: